Political Representation

 Considerations

 Comparing election data can be difficult.
 Presidential election years yield higher voter turnouts than midterm and off-year elections (during odd-number years).
 Generally, reports discussing voter-related turnout focus on presidential election years or analyze the two separately.
-We have chosen to focus our discussion on the last presidential election as of this writing, November 2020.
+We have chosen to focus our discussion on the most recent presidential election to date, November 2020.
 Policy factors such as candidate excitement, incumbency, or state question content will affect voter turnout.
 Lesser thought-of factors, such as weather or a pandemic, can also play a role.
 November 2020 elections nationwide were carried out under new pressures, policies, and procedures.
 In Oklahoma alone, absentee ballot procedures were altered.
 This context must be kept in mind going forward.

 What we can do